 Nonprofit Discount

 PayPal also offers a nonprofit discount for online transactions to qualified 501(c)(3) nonprofits.
 The rate is 1.99% + $0.49 per transaction and applies to online transactions only.
 Our guide to using PayPal for nonprofits goes into further detail as to what PayPal can do for a nonprofit organization.
+PayPal is one of our highly recommended providers for credit card processing for nonprofits.

-You can still accept donations even if you’re not a nonprofit organization.
+You can accept donations even if you’re not a nonprofit organization.
 These transactions will process at a rate of 2.89% + $0.49 per transaction.

 Third-Party POS Integrations